 Start by building or strengthening your online branding through a relevant online platform based on job titles and the professional community represented.
-If you are using LinkedIn as your platform, there are many articles (for example, 20 steps to a better LinkedIn profile in 2020) that offer guidance on building a strong professional profile.
+If you are using LinkedIn as your platform, there are many articles (for example, 20 steps to a better LinkedIn profile) that offer guidance on building a strong professional profile.

 Once your online professional profile has been created, join different online groups that are relevant to your expertise and interests.
 There are times when these business groups will post job opportunities or comment about upcoming openings for their organizations.
 One word of advice is to be an active member of the group.
 Don’t be afraid to join conversations, offer your point of view and thoughts, post relevant material and information, etc. This is a way to be noticed and demonstrate your areas of expertise or passion.

 3. Focus on building relationships and staying “top of mind”.

 It is essential to cast a wide net when it comes to job seeking.
 As I mentioned above, resources such as company career pages, online job platforms, professional networking groups, and recruiting organizations are strongly recommended.
 Connect with professionals who hold roles that you are interested in.
 They can be very informative and serve as potential connectors between you and a hiring manager.
 Whichever vehicle you use to connect with business influencers, continue to find ways to stay “top of mind” with those individuals.
 Whether it be through responding or participating in professional postings on LinkedIn, commenting on company press releases with potential managers, or periodically checking in with connectors (without overdoing it), consistent communication is always a key factor.

 In San Diego, you can seek out professional organizations or interest groups like San Diego Tech Hub, that are hosting virtual networking sessions.